Collaborative Structure

 Lived Experience Partners Table

 One of the GR OHT principles is to “Engage clients/patients, families and providers in our work”.
-The Lived Experience Partners Table (LEPT) will engage Lived Experience Partners to share their knowledge and experience to help us design services to make sure they meet people’s needs.
+The Lived Experience Partners Table (LEPT) engages Lived Experience Partners to share their knowledge and experience to help us design services to make sure they meet people’s needs.
 Through bringing people with different views and experiences together with local health and social services providers, the GR OHT will ensure we provide person-centred care.

 LEPT members are key partners in shaping the way care is accessed and delivered by actively collaborating with providers that contribute to the health and well-being of the community.